PrEP for Your Self-Care Routine

 When it comes to taking PrEP, there’s good news: you have options.
 There are two ways you can add PrEP into your self-care routine.

 If you don’t have HIV, PrEP could be for you.
-It helps HIV-negative people stay negative, and can be an especially helpful tool for:
+It helps HIV-negative people at every age stay negative, and can be an especially helpful tool for:

 Only you can answer this question!
 Whether or not PrEP works for your self-care routine is up to you.
 You may want to consider PrEP if you: